UNITED STATES

 Critical Accounting Policies and Estimates

-The discussion and analysis of our financial condition and results of operations are based upon our unaudited condensed consolidated financial statements, which have been prepared in accordance with the rules and regulations of the U.S Securities and Exchange Commission.
+The discussion and analysis of our financial condition and results of operations are based upon our unaudited condensed consolidated financial statements, which have been prepared in accordance with the rules and regulations of the U.S. Securities and Exchange Commission.
 The preparation of these condensed consolidated financial statements requires us to make estimates and judgments that affect the reported amounts of assets, liabilities, revenues, and expenses.
-On an ongoing basis, we evaluate our critical accounting policies and estimates.
 We base our estimates on historical experience and on various other assumptions that we believe to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates under different assumptions or conditions.
+On an ongoing basis, we evaluate our critical accounting policies and estimates.
+Our critical accounting policies and estimates are described in our Annual Report on Form 10-K for the year ended December 31, 2023.

 Stock-Based Compensation

 Our stock-based compensation programs include stock options and an employee stock purchase program.
-We periodically issue stock options to officers, directors, employees and consultants for their services to the Company.
+We periodically issue stock options to officers, directors, employees, and consultants for their services to the Company.
 Such issuances vest and expire according to terms established at the issuance date.
 Stock-based payments to officers, directors and employees, including grants of employee stock options, are recognized in the financial statements based on their grant date fair values, which are estimated using the Black-Scholes option-pricing model.
 Stock-based compensation expense is charged to operations on a straight-line basis over the requisite service period.
 We have granted stock options with time-based, performance-based, and market-based vesting conditions.
+In October 2024, our Board approved changes to the vesting conditions of certain outstanding common stock option awards so that the performance-based vesting criteria of those particular awards will be changed to either time-based or market-based vesting criteria.

 For stock options with performance-based vesting conditions, we do not recognize compensation expense until it is probable that the performance-based vesting condition will be achieved.
 The analysis to determine such probability involves estimates and judgements from management.
 The estimate of expense may be revised periodically based on the probability of achieving the required performance targets.